clement-lee/crandep/cran-comments.md

-This is the first submission of version 0.3.8.
+This is the resubmission of version 0.3.8.
 The total check time is expected to be below 10min.

+The <arXiv:2008.03073> in the Description field has been changed to <doi:10.48550/arXiv.2008.03073>.

 There are no ERRORs or WARNINGs, and possible NOTEs are explained below.